nandkapadia/streamlit-lightweight-charts/README.md

-# streamlit-lightweight-charts
+# streamlit-lightweight-charts-pro
-Streamlit wrapper for performant Tradingview's Financial: `lightweight-charts`
+Enhanced Streamlit wrapper for performant Tradingview's Financial: `lightweight-charts` with ultra-simplified API and performance optimizations

 The Lightweight Charts library is the best choice to display financial data as an interactive chart on a web page without affecting loading speed and performance.